evanshortiss/evanshortiss.github.io/_posts/2021-07-26-amd-driver-memory-lock-timeout.markdown

 the default of 56 to 98 works for me, but the exact values will probably vary across monitors.

 That's all folks!
-Hopefully fixing your monitor timing and vertical blanking resolves your AMD driver timeouts like it did for me.
+Hopefully fixing your monitor timings and vertical blanking resolves your AMD driver timeouts like it did for me.

 No need to read beyond here unless you're bored and want some background